metrica-sports/codeball/docs/format-for-play.md

 # Patterns and events format for Metrica Play
-This section describes the API to import into import events with annotaitons associated to them into Metrica Play.
+This section describes the API to import into import events with annotations associated to them into Metrica Play.
 We refer to this type of events as `patterns`.
 Patterns are imported into metrica play via a `json` file with a `.patt` extension.
-Below an explanation of how this file sould be formatted.
+Below an explanation of how this file should be formatted.
 This documentation is compatible **Metrica Play 2.1.2** onwards.

 ## Format